 Spittal Pond has 2 car parks which are accessed from South Shore Road.
 For this field excursion, the western car park is recommended.
 The path from the car park leads directly into the path shown in the satellite image, above.
 The length of the coastal exposure at this locality is approximately 200 m.
 Some areas require agility to access, particularly towards the western end.
 It is recommended that not less than 1 1/2 hours be allowed to visit the sites identified on the satellite image and described below.

 The exposed limestones along the shoreline at this locality belong to the Belmont Formation other than two small patches (outliers) of Rocky Bay (Devonshire) marine conglomerate.
-The Belmont marine (shoreface and foreshore) deposits record a high sea level event which is attributed to the penultimate interglacial period, based on stratigraphical interpretation and on the 197,000 year age of a coral collected from here (RO4).
-The structure and arrangement of the sub-tidal shoreface deposits provide a reliable evidence of a sea level which peaked at approximately 4 m (13 ft) above present average sea level during Belmont times.
-The locality is also noteworthy because it includes an elevated erosional contact and conglomerate (at Site 9) whose stratigraphic position was re-interpreted by the author, in the early 1980s, with significant altered interpretations of the geological history of Bermuda.
+The Belmont marine deposits record a high sea level event which is attributed to the penultimate interglacial period, based on stratigraphical interpretation and on the 197,000 year age of a coral collected from here (RO4).
+The structure and arrangement of the foreshore and shoreface (sub-tidal) deposits provide a reliable evidence of a sea level which peaked at approximately 4 m (13 ft) above present average sea level during Belmont times.
+The locality is also noteworthy because it includes an elevated marine erosional contact and conglomerate (at Site 9) whose stratigraphic position has been the subject of much debate.
+Re-interpretion by the author, in the early 1980s, significantly altered the narative of Bermuda’s Pleistocene history.

 Apart from the evidence, alluded to above., of two distinct high sea level events at this locality, there is an important sequence of marine deposits preserved in the dominant Belmont formation.
 This sequence records initial progradation (seaward accretion of deposits) associated with a high sediment supply during a rising sea level followed, vertically, by deposition of backshore deposits and a protosol, which in turn is superposed by a foredune and a transgressive (landward advancing) dune.
 These backshore and dune deposits are correlated with a sea level which peaked and then began to fall.
 This interpretation is key to understanding the much-debated timing of dune activity which built Bermuda.